 7 great Dutch inventions you never knew were Dutch

-7. The submarine
+1. The submarine

 The submarine was invented by a Dutchman employed by the English Royal Navy.
 Image: Flemming Mahler Larsen/Wikimedia/CC3.0

-6. The Olympic flame
+2. The Olympic flame

-Bet you didn’t know that the Olympic flame was originally Dutch!
-Now you’re impressed, right?
-It was, however, invented “by accident” when architect Jan Wils designed the Olympic Stadium in Amsterdam.
 He created a tall tower with a smoke effect to attract attention.
-Hence it became a tradition at the Olympics to use the now world-famous flame.
+The resulting fire instead became a symbolic element of the games.
+Hence, it is since a tradition at the Olympics to use the now world-famous flame.

-5. The telescope & microscope
+3. The telescope & microscope

-4. The eye-test
+4. The eye test

 photo-of-eye-test-chart-dutch-invention

-3. The speed camera
+5. The speed camera

 Alright, I’ve got one more of these Dutch inventions!
 Dutchman Dr Jaap Haartsen came up with the idea for Bluetooth while he was working for the Swedish company Ericsson.

 And if that doesn’t convince you that the Dutch are quite the inventors, then guess what?
-WiFi even has Dutch roots too with Cees Links playing a vital role in its creation in 1997 and paving the way for WiFi technology as we know and use it today (it was actually developed by an Australian organisation called CSIRO).
+Wi-Fi has Dutch roots too, with Cees Links playing a vital role in its creation in 1997!

 And the list of Dutch inventions doesn’t end there!
 Which Dutch invention do you love most?